lexik/LexikMaintenanceBundle/Resources/doc/index.md

 Here the complete configuration with the `example` of each pair of class / options.

-The ttl (time to life) option is optional everywhere, it is used to indicate the duration in `second` of the maintenance.
+The ttl (time to live) option is optional everywhere, it is used to indicate the duration in `second` of the maintenance.

     #app/config.yml
     lexik_maintenance: